zefer/Combine/ReadMe.txt

 More
 ----
 - You may also see benefits from enabling gzip compression on your webserver.
-You may find with gzip enabled, the compression of CSS and JS files via combine.cfc is of no additional benefit (have you ever tried zipping a jpeg?).
+You may find with gzip enabled, the compression of CSS and JS files via combine.cfc is of limited additional benefit (have you ever tried zipping a jpeg?).
 Experimentation should help you make this call.
 - YSlow is a great Firefox extension which can help you determine what optimisations you can make to imporve your site's performance (requires Firebug)
 - Firebug - It's pains me to think of the days I spent as a web developer without this Firefox extension!